MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-templates.md

     - **Allow Macros** (common name) is automatically added.
 This usage right is required for the Azure Information Protection bar in Office apps.

-- Currently, the default templates are not displayed and cannot be edited or converted.
-However, they are still available to select for labels and by users and services.
+- Currently, the default templates are displayed but cannot be edited or converted.

 - You cannot copy or delete a template.
 To remove a template, use the PowerShell [Remove-AadrmTemplate](/powershell/module/aadrm/remove-aadrmtemplate) cmdlet.

-- Currently, templates that were configured for languages by using the Azure classic portal or PowerShell do not retain those languages for the name and descriptions.
+- Currently, templates that were configured for languages by using the Azure classic portal or PowerShell do not display those languages for the name and descriptions, but they are retained.

 - **Published** and **Archived** settings display as **Enabled**: **On** and **Enabled**: **Off** respectively on the **Label** blade.